FurkanKzltprk/OCR-ve-Flutter-TTS/README.md

-# kamerasesproje
+# Flutter Kamera uygulaması

-A new Flutter project.
+Flutter projem
 ## Getting Started

 This project is a starting point for a Flutter application.